rhoai-rhtap/fbc-utils/README.md

 This is a collection of scripts that will help you to manage a File-Based Catalog (FBC) that will be used by the Operator Lifecycle Manager (OLM) in OpenShift to update your operator.

 Some parts of this toolset will only make sense if you're building your FBC through Konflux, but in theory most of it is build-system independent.
 Another assumption is that your container images are eventually published through the Red Hat Container Ecosystem registry (`registry.redhat.io`).
+Semantic versioning is the only offered mode currently, but others are available.

 The current state of things is a bit rough.
 The scripts were developed for [RHBK product](https://github.com/rhbk/rhbk-fbc)'s use with an eye to making them generally useful, but they may not fit your exact purpose unless it's identical to RHBK's.
 Pull Requests are welcome!